Saint Ann Parish

 Saint Ann (Sint An) is the largest parish in Jamaica.
 It is situated on the north coast of the island, in the county of Middlesex, roughly halfway between the eastern and western ends of the island.
 It is often called "the Garden Parish of Jamaica" on account of its natural floral beauty.
 Its capital is Saint Ann's Bay.
-Saint Ann comprises New Seville, the first Spanish settlement in Jamaica.
+Saint Ann includes New Seville, the first Spanish settlement in Jamaica.

 Saint Ann is the birthplace of reggae singers Floyd Lloyd, Burning Spear, Busy Signal, Bryan Art, Romain Virgo, Rashawn Dally, Chezidek, Shabba Ranks, Justin Hinds, Perfect, and Bob Marley.
-Marcus Mosiah Garvey, one of the seven recipients of Jamaica's Order of National Hero, was also born there.
+Marcus Mosiah Garvey, one of the seven recipients of Jamaica's Order of National Hero, also was born there.

 History

-Saint Ann is one of the oldest populated areas in the island of Jamaica tracing back to 600–650 A.D.
+Saint Ann is one of the earliest-populated areas in the island of Jamaica, its population tracing back to 600–650 AD.
 It is believed to be the earliest Taino/Arawak settlement in Jamaica.
-When Christopher Columbus first came to Jamaica in 1494, he landed on the shores of Saint Ann at Discovery Bay, Jamaica.
+When Christopher Columbus first came to Jamaica in 1494, he landed on the shores of Saint Ann at Discovery Bay.
 He returned to Jamaica on his fourth voyage and was eventually marooned for one year at Saint Ann's Bay (June 1503 – June 1504), which he called Santa Gloria.
 The first Spanish settlement in Jamaica was also at Sevilla la Nueva, now called Seville, just to the west of Saint Ann's Bay.
 Established by Juan de Esquivel, the first Spanish Governor of Jamaica, Saint Ann's Bay became the third capital established by Spain in the Americas.
 The first sugar mills were established by the Spaniards in Sevilla la Nueva before 1526.
 After 1655, when the English captured Jamaica, Saint Ann's Bay gradually developed as a fishing port with many warehouses and wharves.
-The parish of Saint Ann was later named after Lady Anne Hyde the first wife of King James II of England.
+The parish of Saint Ann was later named after Anne Hyde, the first wife of King James II of England.
 Ocho Rios began to develop as a modern town and a favourite tourist destination in Jamaica.
 Its development commenced when Reynolds Jamaica Mines built a deep-water pier, west of the town to ship bauxite ore from the mines.

 In the 1960s the Saint Ann Development Council began the systematic development of Ocho Rios, creating a modern town.